gatling/gatling/src/sphinx/realtime_monitoring/index.rst

   pattern = ^gatling\..*
   retentions = 1s:6d,10s:60d

-If you use a different writeInterval in your Graphite data writer configuration, make sure that your smallest retention is equal or greater than your writeInterval.
+If you use a different writePeriod in your Graphite data writer configuration, make sure that your smallest retention is equal or greater than your writePeriod.

 In ``$GRAPHITE_HOME/conf/storage-aggregation.conf``: